mlk3000/COMP7705/index.md

 - Future Initiatives
    - Integrate AlgoGene data to build out our analysis capabilities for US stocks and Cryptos.
 (Closer)
    - Support more frequent trading by using finer-interval data, moving beyond our current daily focus.
 (Further)

+### Works done by LIU Rui
+- A chatbot has been designated as the primary user interface, with React determined as the development technology.
+The preliminary design of the required ports for the interface and the page design style has been essentially determined.

 ---

 ## Second Update 5/4